octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Running a migration

-Everything is now ready for deployment: the network and the migration account are set, the initial storage and the deployment step are defined.
+Everything is now ready for deployment.
+The network and the migration account are set, the initial storage and the deployment step are defined.
 From the project directory, you can run:
 ```
 $ truffle migrate --network <network_name>
 ```

-This command is broken down into two steps:
+This command can be broken down into two steps:
-1. Verifying that the smart contracts are compiled.
-If they are not, it will launch a compilation
+1. Verifying that the smart contracts are already compiled.
+If not, it will launch a compilation.
 2. Deploying the smart contracts, following the migration scripts under the *migration* folder.
-Before the deployment, *Truffle* checks if the initial storage is compliant with its Michelson definition.
+Before the deployment, *Truffle* checks if the initial storage is compliant with its _Michelson_ definition.
 If not, it will raise an exception.

 Each migration generally takes up to 30 seconds.
-In the end, several pieces of information are displayed.
+Here is the console output:
 ```
 1_deploy_raffle.js
 ==================